Substance Abuse Resources in Biloxi

 When someone you love struggles with drug or alcohol addiction, you may need your own form of support.
 You can find that support through groups like Al-Anon and Nar-Anon, which exist to help the family members and friends of individuals with substance use problems.
 To join a support group, you just have to attend a local meeting.
 The groups follow a 12-step program that emphasizes a spiritual way of life and help members deal with the feelings and behaviors that are part of being involved with someone in recovery.
 There are several Al-Anon and Nar-Anon meetings in the Biloxi area where you can learn more about the organizations and find hope and help.

 Wiggins, MS 39577

 Sometimes you need to completely get away from your daily routine and the people and places that tempt you to use.
 Or, you may prefer seeking recovery in another location.
-The Recovery Village’s national network includes alcohol and drug rehab centers across the United States.
-To learn more about our facilities and programs, call today and speak with a staff member about how we can help you take control of your life and leave your addiction behind.
+There may be recovery resources outside of Biloxi in the surrounding areas.

 - Ocean Springs

 - See All Cities in Mississippi

 The contents of this website such as text, graphics, images, and other material contained on the website (“Content”) are for informational purposes only and do not constitute medical advice; the Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 In the event of a medical emergency, call a doctor or 911 immediately.
 This website does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
 Reliance on any information provided by this website is solely at your own risk.